How to intregrate CK editor in Laravel

 }

-Now, we have defined database structure and made necessary changes to our model.
-It's time to create actual table in our database.
-Open terminal and enter below command:
+Now, we have defined the database structure and made the necessary changes to our model.
+It’s time to create an actual table in our database.
+Open the terminal and enter the below command:

 php artisan migrate

-It will generate table into your database specified in .ENV file.
+It will generate a table in your database specified in .env file.
 You can verify that in phpMyAdmin.

 Controller Logic

-Controllers are meant to group associated request-handling logic within a single class.
+Controllers are meant to group associated request handling logic within a single class.
 For operations related to Post, we have to create a controller.
-You can use any other controller or existing controller for this task but we suggest create seperate controller as per your logic.
+You can use any other controller or existing controller for this task but we suggest creating a separate controller as per your logic.
 It will help you to maintain minimum response time and code understanding.

 In your terminal, run the following command to create a controller: